 Our senior team’s operational, client-side and consulting experience provides a strong basis for our financial modelling assumptions (we have a proven track record of getting our numbers right) and for assessing the non-financial performance of the service.

 Our options appraisals are an iterative process, focusing on the areas and the criteria that are most important to the client and weighting the evaluation criteria accordingly.
 Facilitated workshops are often a feature of the process, allowing the client to take ownership of the evaluation and recommendations supported by a strong evidence base and clear rationale.
 Crucially we ensure that the Options Appraisal is developed and owned by the client ideally enabling elected Members to get involved with developing evaluation criteria and scoring the options appraisal.

 Options appraisals are often the first stage in a vitally important decision-making process that can end up saving a local authority £ millions.
 We recognise their significance and have invested in developing appropriately robust approaches to getting the right outcome for clients.

 Business planning is fundamental to a feasibility study and we take it very seriously.
-While it may easy to pull some numbers together to make a business case look good, taking responsibility for them is a different ball game.
+While it may be easy to pull some numbers together to make a business case look good, taking responsibility for them is a different ball game.
 We know that a business plan should only be judged successful or not after a project is up and running and in steady state.

 We’ve developed business plans for some of the UK’s most successful leisure facilities, including the Olympic Aquatics Centre and the Orford Jubilee Neighbourhood Hub.
 We’ve also developed shadow business plans for a number of our successful leisure procurements in addition to countless feasibility studies.